Did you know this? Interesting facts about the Arctic

 These whales cruise the Arctic seas and are the subject of an Inuit legend.
 The inhabitants of the Arctic believe that the Narwhal was created when an evil woman was attached to a harpoon rope by her son, who then harpooned a whale.
 She was dragged to the depths of the ocean and when she resurfaced her hair was wrapped around the rope, looking like a horn.

-Another name for Greenland is “kalaallit nunaat”, which means “the Land of People”.
-With over 4 million people calling the Arctic their home, it seems that this region is not too cold for some.
-The world’s sparsest population have adapted with their environment and developed forms of transportation that have filtered into western lifestyles.
+Greenland is also known as “kalaallit nunaat”, which means “the Land of People”.
+Despite the freezing-cold temperatures, over 4 million people live in this wintery wonderland.
+Amongst these are the indigenous people of the Arctic; ‘Inuit’’.
+They established communities and cultures thousands of years ago, and continue to thrive today.
+They have adapted with their environment and developed forms of transportation that have filtered into western lifestyles.
 These include kayaks, sleighs and in some cases snowshoes.

-The Inuit seem to have influenced the English language too – Kayak is not the only Inuit word accepted as part of the English language; others words include anorak, igloo and husky.
-You’ll never be lost for words when trying to describe snow to a local either – according to an urban myth, the Inuit have over 100 words for it!
+The Inuit seem to have influenced the English language too – kayak, anorak, igloo and husky are all to be believed to have stemmed from the Inuit.
+Just don’t try and describe snow to a local, according to an urban myth the Inuit have over 100 words for it!

 Even today there is an ongoing dispute of who reached the North Pole first.
 An American Naval Officer by the name of Robert Peary claims to have been the first to conquer the unforgiving environment of the Arctic.
 He was accompanied only by Matthew Henson and claimed that on April 6 1909, he was the first to reach the pole.